Timeline of Black Adventist History

 G.E.
 Peters becomes secretary of the Negro Department.

-James K. Humphrey, a black Baptist minister who became an Adventist in 1902, a gifted leader, founds the First Harlem Seventh-day Adventist Church.
-Plans to create Utopia Park, consisting of an orphanage, a nursing home, a training school, an industrial area, and health-care facilities.
-Conference administration feels that Humphrey is not cooperating and moves to defrock him.
-Harlem congregation stands with Humphrey, and the Greater New York Conference votes to defrock him and disfellowship the entire congregation.
-It adopts the name United Sabbath-day Adventist Church.
+James K. Humphrey, a black Baptist minister who became an Adventist in 1902, organizes the First Harlem Seventh-day Adventist Church.
+Humphrey plans to create an Adventist village called Utopia Park, consisting of an orphanage, a nursing home, a training school, an industrial area, and health-care facilities.
+Conference administration feels that Humphrey is acting unilaterally and moves to defrock him.
+First Harlem congregation stands with Humphrey, and the Greater New York Conference votes to disfellowship Humphrey and his congregation.
+The independent congregation adopts the name United Sabbath-day Adventist Church.

 J.W.
 Manns dies in Costa Rica.